 Raisins or other dried fruit

-5 pint-sized Mason jars with lids (I used wide-mouth jars)
+5 pint-sized Mason jars with lids (Weck jars are pictured above)

-1. Collect your jars and other equipment.
-I like pint-sized jars for this as they allow a little more room for adding nuts, raisins, and milk later.
+- Collect your jars and other equipment.
+I like pint-sized jars for this, as they allow a little more room for adding nuts, raisins, and milk later.
 But you can also use half-pint jars.

-2. Bring the oats, water and salt to a boil.
+- Cook the oats for 3 minutes: Bring the oats, water, and salt to a boil.
 Simmer for about 3 minutes then turn off the heat.

-4. The next morning, put all but one of the jars in the refrigerator.
-Take the cap off one jar and stir up the oatmeal inside.
+- Reheat the oatmeal in the microwave: Take the cap off one jar and stir up the oatmeal inside.
 Microwave for 2 to 3 minutes, or until quite hot.
-Add any milk, raisins, or other mix-ins.
-Enjoy!
+Add milk, raisins, or other mix-ins.

 - You can also add your raisins, cinnamon, or other mix-ins to the rest of the jars before putting them away in the refrigerator.
 Then all you have to do is grab one and go on your way out the door.